Free Church of England: Southern Diocese

+The current Bishop of the Southern Diocese is the Rev'd Dr Paul Hunt, who also serves as Bishop Primus, an office that is elected annually at Convocation.
+The Assistant Bishop (elected in 2025) is the Rt Rev'd Dr Mark Gretason.

+Churches in the Southern Diocese are located in the southern half of England.

 Recognition of orders

 In January 2013 it was announced that the Church of England had recognised the holy orders of the Free Church of England.
 This move followed approximately three years of contact between the bishops of the Free Church of England, the Council for Christian Unity and the Faith and Order Commission.
-The recognition was not voted on by the General Synod but was endorsed by the standing committee of the House of Bishops.
+The recognition was approved by the Council for Christian Unity and the Faith and Order Advisory Commission, and endorsed by the standing committee of the House of Bishops.
 John McLean, the then Bishop Primus of the Free Church of England, said: "We are grateful to the archbishops for this recognition of our common episcopal heritage.
 I pray that it will not be an end in itself, but will lead to new opportunities for proclaiming the Gospel."
 Christopher Hill, Bishop of Guildford and chair of the Church of England's Council for Christian Unity, said: "I hope there will be good relations between us and especially in those places where there is a Free Church of England congregation."

-Recognition of the orders of the Free Church of England under the Overseas and Other Clergy (Ministry and Ordination) Measure 1967 means that FCE clergy are eligible to be given permission under that measure to officiate in the Church of England, subject to such procedures and authorisations as may be required.
+Recognition of the orders of the Free Church of England under the Overseas and Other Clergy (Ministry and Ordination) Measure 1967 (No. 3) means that FCE clergy are eligible to be given permission under that measure to officiate in the Church of England, subject to such procedures and authorisations as may be required.
 A number have been so authorised while remaining clergy of the FCE in good standing.
 The measure also permits FCE bishops to ordain and perform other episcopal functions at the request of the bishop of a diocese in the provinces of Canterbury and York, subject to the consent of the relevant archbishop.
-In recent years, FCE bishops have licensed clergy of the Church of England to officiate in FCE contexts while remaining members of the Established Church.